dunyung1/esfk/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.4.

-## Development server
+## Setting Up

+To run this project, follow these instructions:

+1. First install angular

+- `npm install -g @angular/cli`

+2. Then clone the project or extract it from the rar file.
-1. Install the module @angular-devkit/build-angular
+3. Install the module @angular-devkit/build-angular
-2. Run `ng serve` for a dev server.
+4. Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding